Wills, Trusts & Probate

 Look-Back Period

-The look-back period is the timeframe during which Medicaid reviews your asset transfers to determine eligibility.
+The look-back period is the timeframe during which Medicaid reviews asset transfers to determine whether a transfer will affect eligibility.
 In California, this period is typically five years.
-Any assets transferred for less than fair market value during this time can result in a penalty period delaying benefits.
+Transfers made for less than fair market value during this period can trigger a penalty period during which benefits are delayed.
+Understanding the look-back period is essential because it dictates the timing of gifting and other planning moves, and it influences which strategies are available to protect assets without running afoul of program rules.

 Medicaid Asset Limit